Updated post: 14/02/2020 | February 2020

 1. Rotterdam Centraal train station

-Our first Rotterdam sight is a modern architectural gem.
+Our walking tour starts at Rotterdam Centraal train station, a modern architectural gem.

 Opened in 2014, Rotterdam’s futuristic central train station is massive, spread over 430,000 square feet under a cathedral-like roof.
 Before you start your walk in earnest, you might want to pick up a city map from the train station’s Tourist Information Office.